Super Troopers: 25 years of Starship Troopers

 Lots of these tweets appear every year.
 The vast majority are posted by men.
 All have been prompted by news of International Woman’s Day.
 Perhaps they make a reasonable point?

-Well, in fact, no. In fact, they do not.
+Well, in fact, no. They do not.

 Because firstly, as Richard Herring points out, all of them have been tweeted simply in an attempt to spoil International Women’s Day.
 This is a silly and childish response, the equivalent of a child having a tantrum at another child’s birthday party, which they have been invited to, simply because it is not their own.